 Think about what makes you different (or better) than your competitors?
 Why would customers choose you over them?
 If your business isn’t distinct enough from those you’re going up against, it may be worthwhile shifting your focus.
 Use this section to inform about your value proposition and adjust as needed.
 It’s tough not to be emotionally attached, but try to view your business objectively here.

 - Professionals who care about high-quality products and services and are willing to pay premium prices to get the results they desire.

 |Quick Cuts/Walk-in hair salons||Higher quality services with better results|

 |Other local high-end salons||More intimate setting and personalized experience|

 4. Analyze Business Finances

-Even if you don’t require funding and are building your business on your own dime, this section is essential for clarifying your expenses and budget to keep business finances above board.
+Even if you don’t require funding and are building your business on your own dime, this section is essential for clarifying your expenses and budget in order to keep business finances above board.
 If you just started your business, or are still laying the groundwork, you may not have many specifics yet and will want to refine this section of your business plan down the line.

 - Cosmetology License